 If your dog is unable to turn away from the window, you either need to start with something easier (like a family member standing outside instead of someone new) or use higher value rewards.

 You can use their name, or make up another cue, such as “scatter,” as you toss the treats on the ground.
 In order to make this a big and exciting situation, you can even use a whole handful of your dog’s kibble (and then take that portion out of their meals for the day).
+Just make sure to give your dog a reward for not barking.

 With a little extra training skills, you can make this process even more efficient by using the “Look at That!” protocol.
 This helps speed up training by marking the moment your dog looks out the window, often using a clicker, and giving your dog the opportunity to figure out this new pattern with you.